opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 To create a new data source connection:

-1. Go to [`http://localhost:5601`](http://localhost:5601/) log in with the username `admin` and password `admin`.
+1. Go to [`http://localhost:5601`](http://localhost:5601/) and log in with the username `admin` and password `admin`.
 If you’re running the Security plugin, go to [`https://localhost:5601`](https://localhost:5601/).
 2. From the OpenSearch Dashboards main menu, select **Stack Management**, **Data Sources**, and then **Create data source connection**.
 3. Add information to each field to configure **Connection Details**, **Endpoint URL**, and **Authentication Method**.

    In the **Connection Details** window, enter a title.
 Entering a description is optional.

-   In **Endpoint** window, enter the **Endpoint URL**.
+   In the **Endpoint** window, enter the **Endpoint URL**.
 For this tutorial, use the URL `http://localhost:5601/app/management/opensearch-dashboards/dataSources`.

    In the **Authentication** window, select an **Authentication Method**.
 The options are:
     - **No authentication**: No authentication is used to connect to the data source.
     - **Username & Password**: A basic username and password are used to connect to the data source.
     - **AWS Sigv4**: An AWS Signature Version 4 authenticating request is used to connect to the data source.
-AWS Sigv4 requires an access key ID and a secret access key.
+AWS Sigv4 requires an access key and a secret key.
 First specify the **Region**, and then enter the **Access Key** and **Secret Key** for authorization.
-For information about available Regions for AWS accounts, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
-For more on Sigv4 authentication requests, see [Authenticating Requests (AWS Signature Version 4)](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html).
+For information about available AWS Regions for AWS accounts, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
+For more about Sigv4 authentication requests, see [Authenticating Requests (AWS Signature Version 4)](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html).

     When you select the authentication method, the applicable fields appear for the selected method.
 Enter the required details.